zenxr/alexandria/README.md

 * `docker-compose build` - rebuild the docker containers
 * `docker-compose up -d` - run the containers in detached mode
 * `docker-compose up` - doesn't detach (this can be useful for seeing data during development)
+* `docker-compose up -f docker-compose-only-db.yml up` - only starts adminMongo and MongoDB containers (to launch the express server via `node index.js` and work on it without having to restart mongodb.. may be able to remove this with further configuration.

-Personally built a script to do both of these for faster restarts.
+Personally, I built a script to do both of these for faster restarts.
+Need to be ran as root unless docker is configured on your system to not need root/admin privileges.

 ### Notes